 - Shop for an upgraded, more environmentally-friendly system that uses R410a.

 To be clear, the EPA regulates the production and use of this refrigerant, but not your unit.
 You are not required by the law to replace your air conditioner.
-Eventually, your AC will stop working and it will need to be replaced, and only R410a units will be available to purchase.
+Eventually, your AC will stop working and it will need to be replaced, and only R410a units will be available for sale.

 The ideal option is to buy a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has many financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
+Service Experts Heating & Air Conditioning has several financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
 New AC equipment will also be more efficient and offer you superior comfort, helping to lower your energy costs.

-If you aren’t confident what type of AC refrigerant your air conditioning system uses, we can help.
+If you aren’t confident what type of AC refrigerant your air conditioning system uses, let us help.
 Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, what’s the best next step.

 The good news

-While making the move to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
+While making the switch to an approved AC refrigerant may be frustrating, it’s helping to save the ozone layer.
 These regulations will help defend the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not implausible to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+It’s not implausible to say that you, as a homeowner, are a big part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 If you have any questions, please contact us for a free, in-home consultation by filling out the form below.